harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

-In September, the code implementing schnorr signature verification and single-party signing functions from [BIP340][] was [merged][news115 bip340 merge] into libsecp256k1 and subsequently became part of Bitcoin Core.
+In September, the code implementing schnorr signature verification and single-party signing functions from [BIP340][] was [merged][news115 bip340 merge] into libsecp256k1 and soon became part of Bitcoin Core.
 This allowed the subsequent October [merge][news120 taproot merge] of the verification code for taproot, schnorr, and tapscript.
 The code consists of about 700 lines of consensus-related changes (500